Cost to Build a Sunroom in 2025

 Choose where you want the outlets to be based on how you expect to use the room.
 You should also ensure that your current power supply will support this addition.
 Your cost will increase if you need to add the price of an electrical box or power source for the sunroom.
 That price may make you think twice about how you want to use the room.

-The rate to add heating and air conditioning to your sunroom ranges between $300 and $6,000.
-The cheapest option is window A/C units combined with space heaters, but it will make a significant difference on your utility bills.
+The cost to add heating and air conditioning to your sunroom ranges between $2,300 and $20,500.
+The cheapest option is window AC units combined with space heaters, but it will make a significant difference on your utility bills.

 You can expand your existing ductwork to the new space for a price between $4,000 and $6,000 including install.
-A good intermediary solution is a ductless mini-split system that costs $2,000 to $14,500 including install.
-It's typically quiet, doesn't require ductwork, and still heats and cools the area efficiently.
+A ductless mini-split system costs between $2,000 and $14,500, providing a good intermediary solution.
+It's quiet, doesn't require ductwork, and still heats and cools the area efficiently.

 Interior Finishing